 - PA 555

 - PA 554

 To help students select courses in areas that may develop career objectives, a list of elective coursework is available and categorized in specified concentrations.
 Students are welcome to take all elective coursework from one concentration or take elective coursework from multiple concentration areas of interest.

 Any coursework taken outside of SGPP will need approval from the Program Director and Graduate Programs Manager prior to enrollment.
 Additionally, no more than 12 units of elective coursework may be taken outside of the School of Government & Public Policy and must be at the graduate level.
 Students are responsible for adhering to this policy even if a course is approved by the department.
 Please note that not every course will be offered every semester or academic year, and some courses may not be at 3 units each.

 Concentrations and course electives of interest are provided in the link below.

-- Students must complete PA 555 prior to taking the Capstone
+- Students should complete PA 555 prior to taking the Capstone.

 - 6 of 8 CORE courses should be completed prior to enrolling in the Capstone Course.